NeTEx-CEN/NeTEx/README.md

 You can find more information about the directory's structure on the [wiki](https://github.com/ITxPT/NeTEx/wiki/Structure-And-Compatibility#netex-directory-structure)
 ### UML models

-- You can refer to the NeTEx UML Physical and Conceptual models for a detailed UML view of the schema packages.
+- You can refer to the NeTEx UML Physical and Conceptual models (note that NeTEx Conceptual model is Transmodel) for a detailed UML view of the schema packages.
 - These models are available in electronic format.

 ## Getting started 🚀